Did you know that the beneficiary chosen when an investor sets up a 529 plan can be changed at any time, for any reason?

 Please contact us if you have questions or would like more information about changing beneficiaries.

-1 Please see the Offering Statement or Disclosure Booklet for the rules and restrictions regarding choosing replacement beneficiaries.
+1 Please see the Offering Statement for the rules and restrictions regarding choosing replacement beneficiaries.
 The following family members of the existing Designated Beneficiary are considered "Eligible Family Members" and can be named as the replacement Designated Beneficiary: son, daughter, or descendant of either; stepson or stepdaughter; brother, sister, stepbrother or stepsister; stepfather or stepmother; father, mother or ancestor of either; son or daughter of a brother or sister; brother or sister of father or mother; son-in-law, daughter-in-law, father-in-law, mother-in-law, sister-in-law or brother-in-law; spouse or spouse of any family member listed above; or first cousin.